brwnj/covviz/README.md

 samples from the table.
 Clicking on the gene track launches a search for the gene's respective Gene Card.
 In cases where genes overlap, multiple windows/tabs will be opened.

-# License

-covviz is free and unrestricted for non-commercial use.
-For commercial use, please contact [bpedersen@base2genomics.com].